Accommodations Should Not Be An Option Anymore; They Should be a Necessity

 Heart rate escalates.
 Feet tap the floor incessantly.
 Eyes dart toward anything that won’t glare back.

 The feeling of being misunderstood projects physical symptoms into those who struggle with something the common eye doesn’t pick up right away.
-Nonphysical disabilities, or commonly noted as “invisible disabilities”, are impairments that are not physically expressed, yet still affect a person's senses or daily activities.
+Nonphysical disabilities, or commonly noted as “invisible disabilities,” are disabilities that aren’t immediately obvious to others, yet still affect a person's senses or daily activities.
+These disabilities range from physical, mental or neurological conditions.
+Attention-Deficit/Hyperactivity Disorder (ADHD), autism, diabetes, depression, anxiety, Crohn's disease, and learning disabilities are all examples.

-According to the Harvard Business Review, 10% of the country has a condition that falls into the category of an invisible disability.
+According to the Harvard Business Review, 10% of the country falls into the category of having an invisible disability.
 88% percent of those struggling with these disabilities prefer not to mention it at work to their employers or coworkers to avoid stigma.

 This is a clear problem.

-Children growing up with nonphysical disabilities are often misunderstood as simply struggling behaviorally or academically, but in reality, the lack of awareness, appropriate support, and inclusive educational practices creates greater obstacles than the disabilities themselves, reinforcing the need for systemic changes in how schools and communities identify and support these children.
+Individuals with invisible disabilities are often misunderstood as simply struggling behaviorally or academically, but in reality, the lack of awareness from their peers and coworkers, appropriate support, and work environments creates greater obstacles than the disabilities themselves.
+This concept emphasizes the need for changes in workplace environments and communities to identify and support these individuals.

-In a ScienceDirect journal, the lack of recognition for these individuals creates barriers to accessing support, accommodations, and equal participation in social, educational, and professional settings.
+An Ethics, Medicine and Public Health journal discusses that the lack of recognition for these individuals creates significant impacts.
+It facilitates barriers to accessing support, accommodations, and equal participation in not only educational and professional settings, but in social settings as well.
 Not only do our children of today need to be educated on the matter of invisible disabilities, but also America’s work staff.

 Stigma in the workplace can lead to individuals who suffer with these disabilities to feel unsafe.
-In an Academic Journal, it discussed a case study of a 23-year-old woman in the workplace who suffers from Attention Deficit Hyperactivity Disorder (ADHD).
+The previously mentioned academic journal shared a 23-year-old woman’s, who suffers from ADHD, workplace experience.
 Some of her coworkers have “weaponized” her disability, implying that she was lazy.

 But 23-year-old Nina is not lazy, she has a disorder.
-If her coworkers accommodated to her needs, provided her resources to help her succeed, she could get her work done more
+If her coworkers understood her disability, accommodated her needs, and provided her with resources to help her succeed, she could get her work done more efficiently.

-This is why American workplaces and environments all need accommodations for those who have these needs.
+This is why workplaces all need accommodations for those who have these needs.

 The Harvard Business Review also urged that now is the time for first-time leaders to create change within their companies and organizations by “increasing their awareness and practicing more vulnerable and empathetic leadership.”
 Ensuring that differences are valued rather than feared was another point the review urged.